broadinstitute/cromwell/docs/wf_options/Overview.md

 Workflow options can affect the execution of a single workflow without having to change configuration options or restart Cromwell.

 You provide workflow options to Cromwell in a JSON format.
-This can be supplied at workflow-submit time either via the (**TODO: make these links**) CLI or the REST endpoint:
+This can be supplied at workflow-submit time either via the [CLI](../CommandLine/) or the [REST endpoint](../api/RESTAPI/):

 ```json
 {